nadiflexx/Distribution-Platform-for-Perishable-Goods/README.md

 ## 📱 Usage Guide

-### Data Loading:

-- Select "Database" to connect to SQL Server.
+### Mission Control (Form):

-- Select "Files" to upload your CSV files (orders.csv, clients.csv, etc.).
+- Data Ingestion: Select "Files" to upload your datasets (orders, clients, etc.) or connect to the Database.

-### Fleet Configuration:

-- Choose a standard truck model or create a custom one.
+- Fleet Configuration: Choose a standard truck model or create a Custom Prototype.
-- The AI engine will validate if the vehicle meets regulations.
+- Validation: The system validates if the selected vehicle fits the mission requirements.

-### Optimization:
+### Processing:

-- Click on "Generate Optimal Route".
-- The system will cluster orders and calculate the most efficient routes.
+- Select the algorithm: Genetic Evolutionary or Google OR-Tools.
+- Click Initiate Sequence to start the optimization engine.

-### Results:
+### Mission Results:

-- View the interactive map with plotted routes.
-- Analyze metrics: Total cost, profit, carbon footprint, and delivery times.
-- Check expiration alerts on map markers.
+- 🌍 Geospatial Map: Interactive map with routes, legends, and markers.
+- 🧬 Algorithm Visualizer: Replay the optimization process step-by-step.
+- 📦 Order Manifest: Searchable table of orders with detailed product breakdown.
+- 🔍 Route Inspector: Deep dive into specific truck routes with timelines and navigation links.

 ---

 ## 🧪 Testing & Code Quality

-The project includes a robust test suite (>80% coverage) using pytest and unittest.mock.
+The project includes a robust test suite (>90% coverage) using pytest and unittest.mock.

 ```bash
 pytest tests/